MahsaRF/Optimizing_Beta_Value_of_Beta-VAE_using_N-arm-bandit_and_Simulated_Annealing/README.md

 dataset dependent, and the model is not truly trained unsupervised if it is not learned automatically.
 In this paper, we propose an n-arm-bandit and Simulated Annealing based β optimization technique, which learns the β value automatically based on the update of the loss function.
 Our approach improved the image generation performance of VAE but lostreconstruction accuracy slightly.

-This project was submitted as part of a Advanced Machine Learning class taught by Professor Ricardo Vilalta at the University of Houston Spring 2022
+This project was submitted as part of the Advanced Machine Learning class taught by Professor Ricardo Vilalta at the University of Houston Spring 2022